benbaror/SNocs/README.md

-snocs
+SNocs
 =====

-Snocs is a wrapper for SCons Software Construction tool (www.scons.org)
+SNocs is a wrapper for SCons Software Construction tool (www.scons.org)

-If you find SCons low level system then Snocs will help you to boost your efficiency in C/C++ development workflows
+If you find SCons low level system then SNocs will help you to boost your efficiency in C/C++ development workflows

-Snocs extends feasibility of SCons:
+SNocs extends feasibility of SCons:

-1. Snocs is able to build any project from user's workspace even you are not in project directory.
+1. SNocs is able to build any project from user's workspace even you are not in project directory.
-2. User can set dependencies in SConscript that Snocs will automatically build.
+2. User can set dependencies in SConscript that SNocs will automatically build.
-3. Snocs allows user to choose compiler, platform and configuration in command line.
+3. SNocs allows user to choose compiler, platform and configuration in command line.
-4. Snocs enables you to set up Unit tests for the project.
+4. SNocs enables you to set up Unit tests for the project.
-5. Snocs is integrated into golang workspace structure. (http://golang.org/doc/code.html)
+5. SNocs is integrated into golang workspace structure. (http://golang.org/doc/code.html)
 6. It can be used with another projects workspace structure, by editing builder.py.

 Usage: